 Artists are using spandex to explore the concept of "soft architecture," creating large, fluid sculptures that are a departure from the rigidity of traditional materials.

-- Conceptual Uses: Artists are using spandex to create large, organic-looking sculptures that are stretched over metal or wooden frames.
+Conceptual Uses: Artists are using spandex to create large, organic-looking sculptures that are stretched over metal or wooden frames.
 The tension of the fabric creates a sense of internal force and energy, while its semi-translucence allows light to filter through, creating a soft, ethereal glow.
+Our fabric weight guide covers how GSM affects tension, rigidity, and translucency across different spandex constructions – critical variables for sculptural applications.

 2. Interactive and Responsive Installations